townivan/townivan.github.io/_posts/2023-08-09-javascript-arrow-functions.md

 ## So, other than shorter syntax, why bother using an arrow function?

-### Reason 1: Implict returns
+### Reason 1: Implict returns (only for one-line arrow functions)

 Very often functions are built to return some computed value.
-A one-line arrow function assumes this, allowing you to skip writing a 'return' line.
+A *one-line* arrow function assumes this, allowing you to skip writing a 'return' line.

 This is more relevant with iteration methods that expect a return, like .map()